- Essential Nutrients Provided By Fruits

 - Blackberries have a unique taste and this is probably why women crave for the fruit during pregnancy.

-- Blackberries are a rich source of energy.
+- They are a rich source of energy and antioxidants.

-- Fiber contributes to the overall health and eases constipation.
+- Having 15-16 blackberries will give you 7 grams of dietary fiber.
+Fiber contributes to overall digestive health and prevents constipation.

-- Folate is important for preventing birth defects and lowering the chances of miscarriage.
+- It is a good source of folate which is important for preventing birth defects and lowering the chances of miscarriage.

-- Calcium, potassium, and magnesium promote the proper growth and development of bones in the fetus.
+- Calcium, potassium, and magnesium present in blackberries promote the proper growth and development of bones in the fetus.

 - Our list gives a thorough idea of all the fruits to be eaten during pregnancy.
 But are all fruits safe during pregnancy?